-The results for the biconnected components algorithm are written to the output links data set that is specified in the OUT_LINKS= option in the PROC OPTNET statement.
+The results of the biconnected components algorithm are written to the output links data set that is specified in the OUT_LINKS= option in the PROC OPTNET statement.
 For each link in the links data set, the variable biconcomp identifies its component.
 The component identifiers are numbered sequentially starting from 1.
-The results for the articulation points are written to the output nodes data set that is specified in the OUT_NODES= option in the PROC OPTNET statement.
+The results of the articulation points are written to the output nodes data set that is specified in the OUT_NODES= option in the PROC OPTNET statement.
 For each node in the nodes data set, the variable artpoint is either 1 (if the node is an articulation point) or 0 (otherwise).

 The biconnected components algorithm reports status information in a macro variable called OROPT-NET_BICONCOMP.
-See the section "Macro Variable OROPTNET_BICONCOMP" on page 100 for more information about this macro variable.
+For more information about this macro variable see the section "Macro Variable OROPTNET BICONCOMP" on page 98.